 The Department should make it clear to the candidate at the beginning of his or her appointment the importance placed on the teaching record in the promotion and tenure decision.

-220.127.116.11 When writers of solicited letters have given permission for the candidate to see their letters4, copies of their letters (either as written or with identity of source and authorship removed, as specified by the writer) will be included in the General Evaluative File.
+188.8.131.52 When writers of solicited letters have given permission for the candidate to see their letters 4 , copies of their letters (either as written or with identity of source and authorship removed, as specified by the writer) will be included in the General Evaluative File.
 The originals will stand in the section of the Special Evaluative File that contains solicited evaluations from outside referees, colleagues and students.

 2.4.5 The Special Evaluative File

-126.96.36.199 The candidate may suggest a list of no more than five and no less than three referees from which the department will choose at least two.
-At least three other referees are to be chosen independently by the department.
+18.104.22.168 The candidate may suggest a list of six to eight mandatory referees from US institutions, from which the department will choose four.
+In addition, the candidate may suggest no more than six other referees from which the department may choose at most three.
+At least four mandatory referees from US institutions, and no more than three other referees are to be chosen independently by the department.

 If for any reason an outside reviewer is unable to provide a careful evaluation, additional reviewers must be solicited to make up the required minimum.
 All correspondence to potential reviewers must be included in the file.

 126.96.36.199 The letters sent by the chair or the chair of the ad hoc committee to solicit the referees' opinions should· be accompanied by the candidate's curriculum vitae as well as by reprints and/or preprints selected by the candidate.
 The soliciting letter should contain all the substantive points included in the sample provided in (section 7.2.).

 a) to include specific evaluation of the candidate's scholarly or professional achievements, especially with reference to the candidate's most recent work (rather than merely to comment on the general character or promise of the candidate),